 4 records simultaneously set by ASUS overclocking team

-Elmor, who joined the ASUS team, pushed the CPU clock to an impressive 9,117.75 MHz, while Safedisk set three more world records in its benchmark tests.
-Note that this is an official record, unlike the previous unofficial record that also saw an Intel chip reach speeds of up to 9.1 GHz.
+Elmor, who joined the ASUS team, pushed the CPU clock to an impressive 9,117.75 MHz, while Safedisk set three more world records in benchmark tests.
+Note that this is an official record, unlike the previous unofficial record that also saw the Intel chip reach speeds of up to 9.1 GHz.
 The CPU's performance was boosted by liquid helium cooling, maintaining a temperature of -231°C and a voltage of 1.85V.

 Clock frequency recorded by CPU-Z